Venkatareddy-iosmcn/ieee_ants2024_oai_tutorial/cn/CN_Installation.md

 cd ieee_ants2024_oai_tutorial/cn
 ```

-If you dont have a docker account, create a docker account in [docker signup](https://www.docker.com/)
+If you do not have a docker account, create a docker account in [docker signup](https://www.docker.com/)

 Login to docker